 Adding a lattice crust to the top of your pie may seem a little daunting, but it’s actually quite easy.
-Here’s how to do it:
+Here’s how we do it.
+Watch the quick video below, or Jump to the recipe for the step-by-step lattice pie crust instructions

 How We Add a Lattice Crust to Our Pies